RiskLabAI/Notebooks.jl/Utils/Colab/readme.md

 MMF 2024-2025

-This guide provides step-by-step instructions on how to open and run the `code_jl.ipynb` notebook in Google Colab.
+This guide provides step-by-step instructions on how to open and run the a Julia notebook in Google Colab.

 ## Prerequisites
 1. **Google Account**: Ensure you have a Google account to access Google Colab.